 Many teens struggle with expressing themselves or being comfortable in their own skin.

-Drama classes give teenagers the chance to explore different emotions and characters that they might not otherwise have an opportunity to express (The National Theatre, n.d.).
+Acting classes for teens gives them the chance to explore different emotions and characters that they might not otherwise have an opportunity to express (The National Theatre, n.d.).

 Being able to put themselves into a character’s shoes helps students learn valuable social skills like self-expression as well as teamwork which is essential for success in the workplace!

-Drama classes improve interpersonal communication skills because they are taught in a collaborative environment (The National Theatre, n.d.).
+Interpersonal communication skills can be improved with these Online Drama Classes as they are taught in a collaborative environment (The National Theatre, n.d.).

 Students learn how to communicate effectively with others while taking drama and acting classes.
 Acting classes for teenagers help them to learn how to communicate within teams, with peers, and in front of groups and audiences, which is key in all sorts of job interviews and presentations.